 How to get to Glacier Bay

-Glacier Bay is located west of Juneau Alaska near the Pacific Ocean.
+Glacier Bay is located west of Juneau, Alaska.
 It is on a peninsula that is surrounded by water and icefields and there are no roads in or out!
 You can only access Glacier Bay National Park by boat or by plane.
 You can NOT drive to Glacier Bay!
 We’ll discuss both options.

 How to visit Glacier Bay National Park by Boat